 What It Actually Does

-Reduced-Order Thermal Model (ROM) of the Battery
+Reduced-Order Thermal Model of the Battery

 CFD Coupling for Cooling Channels

-This is the coupling that makes the model high-fidelity despite being a reduced-order representation.
+The CFD results - flow distribution, local HTC, coolant temperature rise along the channel - are read by the Configurator and mapped as boundary conditions into the thermal ROM.
+This is the coupling that makes the model high-fidelity despite being reduced-order.
 The cell thermal behaviour is lumped; the cooling channel behaviour is physics-derived from CFD.
 The two are connected at the cooling plate interface.

 CFD Simulation Results